 What does the word, "Catholic" mean or to be a member of the Catholic Church?
 Click on the symbol above to discover that "catholic" goes back before Christ and before Abraham, Moses and Noah to Adam.
 After you review the document in the link above, continue.

 While this was good news to those who seek God (Matt.
-7:7) Jesus warned His followers that those who follow Him by becoming a Catholic would become objects of hatred by His enemies.
+7:7) Jesus warned His followers that those who follow Him by becoming a Catholic, would become objects of hatred by His enemies.
 The apostate Jewish leaders of His day, under King Herod, persecuted and crucified Him, and He warned His followers they too would be objects of hatred, persecuted and some even martyred to death by the enemies of Christ and His Catholic Church until the end.